JetBrains/jediterm/README.md

 The main purpose of the project is to provide a pure Java terminal widget ready to embed into IDE.
 From this comes the name
 J(from `Java`)edi(reversed `IDE`)Term(obviously from `terminal`)

+Branch 2.0 is the actual one - it has entirely rewritten rendering and a lot of fixes.
+It will replace the master once become stable.

 Authors